 |Getting Help for a Meth Addiction|

 Methamphetamines directly affect the brain’s chemistry.
 They do so by releasing a neurotransmitter called dopamine, which induces a feeling of pleasure and euphoria.
-By forcing the brain to secrete more dopamine, meth makes users feel confident, happy, energetic, and gregarious.
+By forcing the brain to secrete more dopamine, meth creates a false feeling of euphoria and energy.

-The stimulating effects of meth can last for anywhere between 6 to 12 hours.
-After that, the initial elation vanishes, replaced by anxiety, low self-esteem and depression.
-Continued use of meth over a long period of time may even damage the dopamine receptors in the brain, destroying a user’s ability to experience pleasure through any other means.
+The stimulating effects of meth can last for anywhere between six to twelve hours.
+After that, the initial elation vanishes, replaced by anxiety, low self-esteem, and depression.
+Continued use of meth over a long time may even damage the dopamine receptors in the brain, destroying a user’s ability to experience pleasure through any other means.

 When that happens, ordinary delights vanish.
 Music, food, sex, sports, social interaction, professional ambition—activities that once made life enjoyable—no longer have the power to please.
-Instead, meth becomes the center of life, the reason for being.
-Addiction takes hold.
-Enjoyment gives way to pain, anxiety, and compulsion.
+As addiction takes hold, only the drug matters.
+Euphoria gives way to pain, anxiety, and compulsion.

-Unchecked, chronic methamphetamine abuse may even lead to permanent cognitive impairment.
+Left untreated, chronic methamphetamine abuse may lead to permanent cognitive impairment.
 Motor skills may deteriorate.
 Verbal learning may become difficult.
-While some of the ill effects can be reversed over time, it’s important that users seek help from a rehab center before addiction causes permanent damage to the brain.
+While some of the ill effects can be reversed over time, it’s important that users seek help from a meth rehab center before this toxic substance abuse causes permanent damage to the brain.

 The devastating effects of meth go beyond the brain to affect many parts of the body.
 The drug suppresses appetite, which can lead to malnourishment.
 Toxic chemicals harm internal organs.
 Persistent dry mouth and the inhalation of acidic substances may destroy the teeth and gums.
 Lack of sleep ravages the mind and body.